Are CPAP Machines Dangerous?

 |Other Side Effects||Bulky; some patients report it being disruptive and uncomfortable||Slight, temporary soreness in the jaw and mouth||Slight, temporary soreness in the jaw and mouth|

-With over 20 years of experience treating sleep apnea, Dr. Ivan Stein of New Jersey Sleep Apnea Solutions is the trusted choice for patients in New Jersey and the surrounding area.
-Dr. Stein can go over the benefits and limitations of each treatment option in detail with you during a personal consultation.
+With over 20 years of experience treating sleep apnea, Drs.
+Ivan & Allan Stein of New Jersey Sleep Apnea Solutions is the trusted choice for patients in New Jersey and the surrounding area.
+Drs.
+Stein can go over the benefits and limitations of each treatment option in detail with you during a personal consultation.
 To schedule an appointment, call us today!